LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Amanda Harpster is a Client Accounting Services Manager at Lutz with over 14 years of relevant experience.
+Amanda Harpster is a Client Advisory Services Manager at Lutz with over 14 years of relevant experience.
 She focuses on QuickBooks support, tax and payroll compliance, and small business consulting.

 AREAS OF FOCUS